Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: Stochastic quantisation with second order Langevin equations

-For $a\neq0$, as discussed in \cite{cosmob}, the standard first order equation is effectively recovered when the action of the operator $a^2\pa^2_\tau$ is much smaller than the action of $2b\,\pa_\tau$, at least perturbatively, if one has a renormalisable theory for $S$.
-The combination of the effect of the noise and of the acceleration term proportional to $a^2$ can lead the system to nontrivial relaxations toward a possible equilibrium, like oscillating ones that cannot be predicted by a genuine first order equation.
+For $\Del T\neq0$, as discussed in \cite{cosmob}, the standard first order equation is effectively recovered when the action of the operator $\Del T^2\pa^2_\tau$ is much smaller than the action of $2b\,\pa_\tau$, at least perturbatively, if one has a renormalisable theory for $S$.
+The combination of the effect of the noise and of the acceleration term proportional to $\Del T^2$ can lead the system to nontrivial relaxations towards a possible equilibrium, like oscillating ones that cannot be predicted by a genuine first order equation.
 This justifies heuristically the intuition that $1/a$ is a physical UV cutoff, by comparing the time scale of stochastic time oscillations with those time scales that occur in standard quantisation when $\tau\to\infty$.
+In fact, beyond all heuristic justifications as those of \cite{cosmob}, the original version of the Langevin equation was of second order.
+Langevin approximated it as a a first order equation, only for the purpose of studying the thermal equilibrium approach.

 In the example of \cite{cosmob}, we considered a $6$-dimensional scalar (one real and one complex field) renormalisable theory with interacting terms $g\phi^3+e\phi\bar\psi\psi$.
 (This was to avoid the more confusing case of fields with genuine self-interactions.)
 In this theory the real field $\phi$ can be be treated as a background coherent state $\phi_\cl$ and $\psi$ is a complex quantum field that couples with the background $\phi_\cl$ by its a current $e\bar\psi\psi$, similar to a background electromagnetic field coupling to an electron current, or a classical background gravitational field coupling to a microscopic quantum black hole pair.